1st Grade: a crucial time in reading development

 Perhaps you will recognize your child frequently making one of the following errors when reading:

 - inability to sound out and decode the words

 - guessing at the ending of a word based on the first letter or two and then supplying the rest of the word based on familiarity with another word

 As a result, you will notice your child reading slowly with poor comprehension and not enjoying it.

 When equipped with the proper reading skills, your child can learn to read well.
 Once a student can sound out words properly and with fluency, reading comprehension improves.
 They no longer have to spend all their energy just trying to read the words.
 This allows them to begin to experience the joy that comes from reading.

 - Specific drills and activities build the skills necessary for reading to become subconscious and automatic.
 This equips a child for more enjoyable, fluent reading.

 - This is a very accelerated, therapeutic reading program administered by specialized private reading tutors.

 - Our reading tutors are licensed, private reading tutors that are dedicated solely to your child using individualized tutoring rooms.
 This allows for a customized program to fit the specific needs of your child.

-See your child transform into a fluent reader who remembers and enjoys what they read.
+See your 1st or 2nd grader transform into a fluent reader who remembers and enjoys what they read.